zwolabs/zwolabs.github.io/_posts/2025-02-13-ransom-for-privacy.md

 tags:
 ---

-This is what a ransomware extortion looks like when it comes by email.
-As a rule, not only your email address is the recipient address in your client, but also the sender address.
+This is what a ransom note looks like when it arrives by email.
+As a rule, not only your e-mail address is the recipient address in your mailclient, but also the sender address.

 For good reason we have removed the email address and also the Bitcoin address.